Documentation Index

 Frequently Asked Questions

-Can I use the CAL Doc Analysis Service features if CAL is not enabled on my ThreatConnect instance?
+Can I use the CAL Doc Analysis Service functionalities without enabling CAL Indicator enrichment on my ThreatConnect instance?

 What Indicator types does the CAL Doc Analysis Service extract?